Mile Higher Ed Podcast

 Thanks for listening to this episode of Mile Higher Ed.
 Mile Higher Ed is produced within the Morgridge College of Education at the University of Denver by Dr. Sarah Hurtado and Caitlyn Potter Glaser.
 Our theme music is “Summer” by Liborio Conti.

 Are you interested in a master’s or doctoral degree in higher education?
-You could start as early as January 2026.
-Ready to start the conversation?
-Use this link to request information.
+Come join us!
+If you’re ready to start the conversation use this link to request information.
 Ready to apply?
 Complete the admissions application here.

 Follow our podcast on Instagram at milehigheredpodcast.
 Follow Morgridge College of Education at MorgridgeatDU.